Preserve Fall Leaves with Beeswax

 • Melt beeswax in a double boiler of your choice.
 The size of this container depends on how much wax you have and how large your leaves are.

-Tie a small piece of string to the leaf stem for ease of dipping.
+You can use your fingers or (tie a small piece of string to the leaf stem for ease of dipping).
 This is especially true when coating leaves in beeswax with children as participants.

 Otherwise, carefully dipping the leaves and coating most of the stem will serve the purpose.

-Take each one of the leaves and dip them quickly in the melted beeswax.
-When you pull the leaf out hold it firmly and give it a few shakes – allowing any excess wax to drip back into the pot.
+Quickly dip a leaf into the melted beeswax.
+When you pull it out hold it firmly and give it a few shakes – allowing any excess wax to drip back into the pot.

 Dipping yellow leaf in melted beeswax image.

-• Hold the leave above the wax pool for a few seconds.
+• Hold the leaf above the wax pool for a few seconds.
 Then lay it flat on a piece of wax paper, aluminum foil, or parchment paper.

 Popular leaf preserved in beeswax coating image.